furkanakkurt1335/Wordle-Solver/README.md

 The data in the file '5 letter words.txt' is taken from the Collins Dictionary.

-After some consideration, the best word to start the game is probably 'AESIR', using the frequencies out of the word-list file.
+After some consideration, the best word to start the game is probably *AESIR*, using the frequencies out of the word-list file.
+Some other fitting words to start the game with: *AEONS*, *AARGH*